 When the Coalition Government came into office in May 2010, one of George Osborne’s first announcements was the creation of the OTS (Office of Tax Simplification).

-The OTS was tasked with, amongst other things, suggesting ways in which IR35 could be improved.
+The OTS was tasked, amongst other things, with suggesting ways to improve IR35.

-On 10th March 2011, the OTS provided the Government with three potential solutions to IR35: suspension followed by abolition, the creation of a series of business tests, and to keep IR35 in place but overhaul the way it is administered.
+On 10th March 2011, the OTS provided the Government with three potential solutions to IR35: suspension followed by abolition; the creation of a series of business tests; and keeping IR35 in place but overhauling the way it is administered.

-Given that the potential direct and indirect revenue loss from the removal of IR35 could be significant, the Chancellor opted to keep IR35 in place.
-However, he but pledged to overhaul the way HMRC had been dealing with the legislation.
+Given the potential direct and indirect revenue losses from removing IR35 could be significant, the Chancellor opted to keep IR35 in place.
+However, he pledged to overhaul the way HMRC had been dealing with the legislation.

 The improvements demanded of the IR35 regime included: